How to Prepare for Music Competitions and Win

 What to Do at the Competition

 This is the first thing to check on your must-bring list.
-Students sometimes forget bringing their music score to the performance site.
-When you have a moment, try spending time on reviewing the musical notes and details you put in the score.
-This exercise will help you to remember the spots you want to be extra careful and making sure you don’t miss the specific moments you want to highlight.
+Musicians sometimes forget bringing their music score to the performance site.
+When you have some time before rehearsing, try spending time on reviewing the musical notes and details you put in the score.

 Tip: 100% Cotton handkerchief is the best.
 Towels don’t absorb sweat well.